cat-turner/goRIPTA_lite/README.md

 PWApps through chrome have built-in functionality that can used to meet project objectives.
 Picking a bus route and planning your day should be a seemless process.

-## Installation
+## Instal

-Install the Polymer CLI to serve the demo locally.
 1. Install the LTS version (4.x) of Node.js.
 The current version (6.x) should work, but is not officially supported.
 Versions below LTS are not supported.
 Skip if you have started a c9 container with nodejs.
 2. Install git.
-3. Pull repository
+3. Pull this repository
 4. Install the latest version of Bower. npm install -g bower

 5. Install Polymer CLI.
     npm install -g polymer-cli

 ## Run the demo

-1. Cd to /work directory
+1. Cd to /work directory of goRIPTA_lite
 2. Run polymer serve from the repo directory: polymer serve

 3. Open localhost:8080/components/icon-toggle/demo/ in your browser.

     Cloud 9 users:

     polymer serve --hostname "0.0.0.0"

-4. We have to serve the page on a port.
+    We have to serve the page on a port.
 Open a new tab, then you will go to: https://<your-c9-container-name>-<yrusername>.c9users.io:8080

     For example, this is my set up: